-Gorals are small caprinae species with a goat- or antelope-like appearance.
-There are six species, occurring in South Asia and Far East.
+Gorals are small caprinae species with a goat- or antelope-like appearance occurring in South Asia and Far East.
+The number of species is still not clear.
+Six possible species are listed in this chapter.
+Seven species are likely to occur.
+This chapter was last updated: 2024-04-08

 Names